NebulousLabs/Sia/doc/api/Renter.md

 // Number of hastings allocated for file contracts in the given period. funds // hastings

+// Number of hosts that contracts should be formed with.
+Files cannot be
+// uploaded to more hosts than you have contracts with, and it's generally good
+// to form a few more contracts than you need. hosts

 // Duration of contracts formed.
 Must be nonzero. period // block height

+// Renew window specifies how many blocks before the expriation of the current
+// contracts the renter will wait before renewing the contracts.
+A smaller
+// renew window means that Sia must be run more frequently, but also means
+// fewer total transaction fees.
+Storage spending is not affected by the renew
+// window size.
+renewwindow // block height
 ```

 ###### Response